carbon-language/carbon-lang/README.md

 [templates](/docs/design/templates.md) for seamless C++ interop**.
 Checked generics provide several advantages compared to C++ templates:

--   **Generic definitions are fully type checked**, removing the need to instantiate to check for errors and giving greater confidence in code.
+-   **Generic definitions are fully type-checked**, removing the need to instantiate to check for errors and giving greater confidence in code.
-    -   Avoids compile time cost of re-checking the definition for every instantiation.
+    -   Avoids the compile-time cost of re-checking the definition for every instantiation.
     -   When using a definition-checked generic, usage error messages are clearer, directly showing which requirements are not met.
 -   **Enables automatic, opt-in type erasure and dynamic dispatch** without a separate implementation.
-This can reduce binary size and enables constructs like heterogeneous containers.
+This can reduce the binary size and enables constructs like heterogeneous containers.
 -   **Strong, checked interfaces** mean fewer accidental dependencies on implementation details and a clearer contract for consumers.